yoonbae81/bot/README.md

-# yQuant.PriceMonitor
+# yQuant.PriceAlarm
-A telegram bot that monitors and notifies stock prices when a price hits such condition made by an user
+A telegram bot that monitors and alarms stock prices when a price hits such a condition made by an user